 Perhaps the best thing about the Nectar mattress is its price tag.
 It’s an extremely affordable memory foam bed.
 After discount, it’s about $150-$250 cheaper than what seems to be the industry average.
 Here’s how pricing breaks down by size.

 |King / Cal King||$999|

-As you progress through this review, it’s important to understand how much your weight matters when mattress shopping.
-No two people are the same and thus will have various opinions on how any particular mattress feels.
+As you progress through this review, it’s important to understand why your weight matters when mattress shopping.
+In short, no two people are the same and thus will have differing opinions on how particular mattresses feel.
 In our reviews, we write through the lens of an average sized person (150-250 lb), but things change slightly for people who fall outside that range.

 For example, in general, heavy people (250+ lb) will feel like most mattresses are softer than what most other people think.
 This is because big folks place more pressure on a bed and will sink into the bed’s top layers more than the average person.
 On the other hand, lighter people (150 lb or less) will generally feel like most mattresses are a bit firmer than the average sized sleeper.
 Lighter people don’t place much stress on a bed, so they’ll sleep more on top of the mattress rather than sort of sinking into it.